-NO more damages shall be awarded in respect of trespasses committed upon any grain or other crops in any land not being a townsite, unless the same shall have been at the time of such trespass enclosed by a sufficient fence as hereinafter defined, than if such trespass had been upon uncultivated land.
-Provided, nevertheless, that such trespass shall not be wilful nor malicious.
+22. No more damages shall be awarded in respect of 11 no fence, trespasses committed upon any grain or other crops in ho extra damage for any land not being a townsite, unless the same shall have been at the time of such trespass enclosed by a sufficient not being a townsite. fence as hereinafter defined, than if such trespass had been upon uncultivated land.
+Provided, nevertheless, that such trespass shall not be wilful or malicious.